ArtanisAce/100-days-of-code/log.md

 **Thoughts:** The Grid layout on Movie needs to be refactored and centered, doesn't look so good

 **Link to work:** [Movie-Lists App](https://github.com/ArtanisAce/movie-lists), [Movie-Lists Backend] (https://github.com/ArtanisAce/ml-backend)

+### Day 83: April 5, 2018

+**Today's Progress**: Make a quick change on grid layout for Movie component, centering the elements.

+**Thoughts:** Looks better, still the page is very poor with spaces and lack of content.
+Was just an exercise for grid, so is enough

+**Link to work:** [Movie-Lists App](https://github.com/ArtanisAce/movie-lists), [Movie-Lists Backend] (https://github.com/ArtanisAce/ml-backend)